dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Perfection should not become enemy of action.

++ “Whenever people agree with me I always feel I must be wrong.” ~Oscar Wilde

++ Travel is still the best cure to prejudice.

 + Be regular and orderly in your life, so that you may be violent and original in your work. - Gustave Flaubert

 + Accuracy is a post action explanation.